2lag/edit/README.md

 todo :
-- fix dropdown bugs
+- fix dropdown overlap cuz old not closing when new one opened
 - make macro subsubmenu ( clear | record | playback )
-- finish submenu keybinds
+- do submenu keybinds
-- code out functionality of each option
+- code out functionality of each menu option
 - fix not being able to full screen drag on vert monitor ( wnd_drag.cpp )
-- minimize var scope & const unchanging vars | clean/optimize files ( make file checklist )
+- test everything (make list of shit to test in each file), minimize var scope & const unchanging vars | clean/optimize files ( make file checklist )
 - - reduce setcursor calls
 - add ss and make documentation